cloudfoundry-community/gogobosh/README.md

 <a href='http://www.babygopher.com'><img src='https://raw2.github.com/drnic/babygopher-site/gh-pages/images/babygopher-badge.png' ></a>

+## API

+The following client functions are available, as a subset of the full BOSH Director API.

+* repo.GetInfo()
+* repo.GetStemcells()
+* repo.DeleteStemcell("bosh-stemcell", "993")
+* repo.GetReleases()
+* repo.DeleteReleases("cf")
+* repo.DeleteRelease("cf", "144")
+* repo.GetDeployments()
+* repo.ListDeploymentVMs("cf-warden")
+* repo.FetchVMsStatus("cf-warden")
+* repo.GetTaskStatus(123)

-## API compatibility
+### API compatibility

+Note: Development is currently being done against bosh-lite v147.

-The BOSH Core team nor its Product Managers have never claimed that a BOSH director has a public API; and they want to make changes to the API in the future.
-I have no idea how to support a future, un-documented, un-versioned API.
-It'll be tricky.
+The BOSH Core team nor its Product Managers do not claim that a BOSH director has a public API; and they want to make changes to the API in the future.
+It will may be tricky for golang apps to support different BOSH APIs.
+We'll figure this out as we go.

 The best way to describe the API support in this library is to document what version of bosh-lite is being tested against, the date that it was published.
 Hopefully bosh-lite is always approximately parallel (via rebasing) in its API with the main BOSH project; and the same timestamps can map to the continuously delivered releases of BOSH & its RubyGems.